-In May 2021, The Star Group agreed with the Independent Liquor and Gaming Authority in NSW to terminate international junkets.
+The Star ended all junket programs in October 2020.
 Further, in response to the Bell Review, The Star Group suspended all domestic and international rebate programs (from May 2022) and increased operating restrictions, resulting in an increase in the number of excluded patrons and a reduced level of complimentary services and benefits in private gaming areas.